 See our Forest Playschool Handbook, attached below, for detailed information.

-Starting in September, we will be offering our Monday and Friday Forest Playschool programs again through mid November!
-We will have our normal 4-hour program schedule for the fall and spend the entire day outdoors.
+Starting in September, we will be offering our Wednesday* and Friday Forest Playschool programs again through May!
+We will have our normal 4-hour program schedule and spend the entire day outdoors.

-Cost: Remaining due after $50 deposit: Wednesday full year tuition $958 members/ $1,070 non-members.
+Tuition: Remaining due after $50 deposit: Wednesday full year tuition $958 members/ $1,070 non-members.
 Friday Full year tuition $922 members/ $1,030 non-members.
 Members Save 10%!
 (You can become a member of Audubon Vermont and the National Audubon Society with a donation of $20 or more.
 Consider a $35 Membership for your Family: vt.audubon.org/join )

-Initial registration is a non-refundable $40 deposit ticket to hold your spot for the Friday Forest Playschool Session and has been accounted for in the total program fee.
+Initial registration is a non-refundable $50 deposit ticket to hold your spot for the Friday Forest Playschool Session and has been accounted for in the total program fee.
 Once you make a deposit you will be emailed an invoice for your total program fee that can be paid via cash/check.
 If you need assistance or a payment plan please note that under the "additional information".
 We have scholarships available!
 All registrants must pay the $50 deposit fee, including those interested in scholarships.

 Our small program does not have the same risk tolerance or support system as our local schools.
 As such, we might decide to cancel a meeting or stop programing if COVID numbers spike in our county.
 If we have to cancel for COVID, you will be refunded for any affected sessions with an Audubon Vermont gift certificate.
 You can also choose to make a donation to Audubon Vermont and not claim your refund.

 This program is entirely outdoors, but for unsafe weather (thunder and lightning, high winds, extreme temperatures) we have access to both rustic and heated spaces.
-We help children build resiliency and learn to advocate for their needs ("im too hot!", "I'm too cold!", "I'm just right!") but that requires proper attire that include items that are waterproof and/or insulated.
+We help children build resiliency and learn to advocate for their needs ("I’m too hot!", "I'm too cold!", "I'm just right!") but that requires proper attire that include items that are waterproof and/or insulated.
 If proper gear is a barrier to participation, please contact us.
 Should our local school (Brewster Pierce Memorial) cancel for weather or conditions at the Audubon Center be unsafe, we will cancel.
 We will let you know by email or phone as soon as possible with the cancellation update.
 Since this is a fully outdoor program, cancellation due to weather is an inherent risk of the program and there will be no refunds.

 - Register online